-The SASPAS project started on January 1, 2019 and will last for a total of 30 months.
-Within the framework of the first project activities, the first kick-off meeting was held in the Municipality of Monfalcone (IT) on March 21 and 22, 2019.
-The purpose of the meeting was to bring together project partners, review the responsibilities of individual project partners, and review the budget.
+The SASPAS project began on January 1, 2019, and will last a total of 30 months.
+As part of the project’s initial activities, the first kick-off meeting was held at the Municipality of Monfalcone (IT) on March 21 and 22, 2019.
+The purpose of the meeting was to get to know the project partners, review the responsibilities of each partner, and verify the budget.

-The overall objective of the project is to improve seagrass preservation and restoration through the deployment of innovative safe anchorage systems, performing pilot transplantations, carrying out monitoring activities, and by defining an integrated management system for seagrasses in the Adriatic area.
+The overall objective of the project is to improve the conservation and restoration of seagrass beds through the installation of innovative secure anchoring systems, the implementation of pilot transplantations, the conduct of monitoring activities, and the development of an integrated seagrass bed management system in the Adriatic region.

-The project will operate for 30 months at three research sites: Panzano Bay, Monfalcone (IT), Kornati National Park (CRO), and the Brindisi Coast in the Dune Costiere Natural Park from Torre Canne to Torre San Leonardo (IT).
+The project will run for 30 months at three research sites: Panzano Bay, Monfalcone (IT); Kornati National Park (CRO); and the Brindisi coast within the Dune Costiere Regional Nature Park from Torre Canne to Torre San Leonardo (IT).

-The SASPAS project is financed by the European Regional Development Fund under the Interreg V-A Program IT-CRO CBC (Priority Axis 3 – Environment and Cultural Heritage).
+The SASPAS project is funded by the European Regional Development Fund under the Interreg V-A IT-CRO CBC Program (Priority Axis 3 – Environment and Cultural Heritage).

-The lead partner is the Municipality of Monfalcone, and the project also includes seven (7) partners from Italy and Croatia.
+The project leader is the Municipality of Monfalcone, and the project also includes seven (7) partners from Italy and Croatia.

-CoNISMa participated with the Local Research Unit of Trieste.
+CoNISMa participated alongside the Trieste Local Research Unit.

 PROJECT PARTNERS